 How to Fight Minor in Possession (MIP) Charges

-There are many defenses against minor in possession of alcohol charges in San Diego.
+There are many defenses against minor in possession charges in California.
 Some of the best defenses include:

 - the juvenile wasn’t actually in possession of the alcohol

-- the teen wasn’t in a public place when the police arrested him or her
+- the teen wasn’t in a public place when the police arrested them

 - the police discovered the alcohol during an illegal search and seizure

-- the suspect was delivering the alcohol for a parent or boss.
+- the suspect was delivering the alcohol to a parent or boss

-Many of these defenses cannot be relied on if the minor tells the police information to the contrary, which is why teens, like adults, should never speak with the police without having an attorney present.
+Many of these defenses cannot be relied on if the minor tells the police information to the contrary.
+For this reason, teens, like adults, should never speak with the police without having a criminal defense attorney present.

-If a minor is convicted of a possession of alcohol charge in California, he or she may be sentenced to pay fines, perform community service and to lose his or her driving privileges for a year.
-With the help of an experienced lawyer, it is common to have minor in possession charges dropped to a non-alcohol related infraction.
+When the charges cannot be successfully fought altogether because there is sufficient evidence to prove the juvenile’s guilt, other alternatives exist to reduce the consequences of a conviction.
+With the help of an experienced lawyer, it is common to have minor in possession charges dropped to a non-alcohol-related infraction.
 The great advantage to this is the minor doesn’t lose his driver’s license or have a criminal record.
 Sometimes a diversion program can also help the teen keep the charge from her record.

-If you are a minor who has been charged with possession of alcohol or the parent of a teen facing these charges, San Diego lawyer Peter M. Liss can help.
-Please call (760) 643-4050 or (858) 486-3024 to schedule a free initial consultation.
+If you are a minor who has been charged with possession of alcohol, or the parent of a teen facing these charges, San Diego lawyer Peter M. Liss can help.
+Please call (760) 643-4050 or (858) 486-3024 to schedule a free consultation.